 Currently, 80% of the UK’s animal welfare law comes from the EU.
 This includes 18 specific pieces of law and, crucially, all of the UK’s existing law on farm animal welfare.
 If animal welfare is not to decline post-Brexit then it is vital that, at the very least, this body of legislation is maintained in its totality.
-Ministers in the previous Government indicated that this will be the case in the short term as it will bring all of the relevant legislation into UK law as part of the Great Repeal Bill.
+The EU (Withdrawal) Bill nationalises all of these laws in the immediate term.
 This is a welcome step, but it is equally important that this new domestic legislation is not subsequently ‘unpicked’ and standards reduced as a result.
+Alongside this, the Government’s proposed Animal Welfare (Sentencing and Recognition of Sentience) Bill aims to ensure that the recognition of animals as sentient beings, currently contained in Article 13 of the Treaty of Lisbon, is also continued in domestic law.

 Free Trade Agreements (FTAs) present one of the biggest threats to animal welfare post-Brexit.
 Unless there is specific language in any new FTA on animal welfare there is a danger that decreasing tariffs will mean that an increased amount of imported animal products will arrive in the UK market, produced to lower welfare standards than domestic produce and possibly cheaper than domestic produce as well.
 The effects on animal welfare and on UK farmers could be substantial were this to happen.
 The UK should therefore include language on animal welfare in any FTA to ensure our own higher standards are protected (though products from animals reared to higher standards than those in the UK should be encouraged).
 There is a successful precedent for this in the EU’s FTAs with Chile in 2002 and South Korea in 2011.
-For example, the EU-Chile FTA successfully improved slaughterhouse conditions in Chile, leading to an improvement in animal welfare as a result.
+The Trade Bill is the immediate legislative vehicle for replicating existing EU-third party FTAs into UK law – which will have a knock on effect on all subsequent FTAs the UK agrees – and the RSPCA would like to see it explicitly commit to including this sort of animal welfare language in all future UK FTAs.

 Improving the welfare of farm animals